 Professor of Computer Science and Engineering at North Texas University

-Dr. Bryce is the recipient of the 2015 NCWIT Undergraduate Research Mentor Award for the category of Junior Faculty (Assistant/Associate Professor) at a Research University.
+Dr. Bryce is the recipient of a 2021 UNT Distinguished Teaching Professorship Award, 2018 DFW Tech Titan Award, and 2015 NCWIT Undergraduate Research Mentor Award.
 She is also a recipient of the 2006 Arizona State Commission on the Status of Women award for her “achievements and contributions towards advancing the status of women”.
 One of her students received the “Best M.S.
 Thesis” in the Department of Computer Science at Utah State University and one received the “Best Honors Thesis” at Utah State University (one award for the entire university).